-A Grief Observed is a deeply personal account that addresses the physical nature of grief, the embarrassment of being grieved around others, and the empty space that persists exists someone we love dies.
+A Grief Observed is a deeply personal account that addresses the physical nature of grief, the embarrassment of being grieved around others, and the empty space that persists when someone we love dies.

 No one ever told me that grief felt so like fear.
 I am not afraid, but the sensation is like being afraid.
 The same fluttering in the stomach, the same restlessness, the yawning.
 I keep on swallowing.